webdevavi/myconfigstore-docs/docs/security.md

 > **Note:** When you create new product, it is secured by a store key by default, so that only those who have this store key can access the product through the API url.
 >
-> If you want to make your product accessible by anyone, you can go the product's settings and edit it to disable the `Private` flag.
+> If you want to make your product accessible by anyone, you can go to the product's settings and edit it to disable the `Private` flag.

 ### Store Key